 This is undoubtedly the unification of all the good things.
 Whether it might be in your dealings with your clientele or your personal attributes as designer, never let the client think you are not professional.
 People now-a-days tend to get really influenced by little things because of the numbers of alternative options that they have.
 So it all comes down to the very small details of your business matters that actually have the power to give you or cost you a project.

 Since Bonsai is all about invoicing and payments, we have aimed to play our role in letting you realize your career goals in our own way.
-We have developed our own set of interior design invoice examples that help you in invoicing clients the right way and conveying the professionalism they expect.
+We have developed our own set of interior design invoice samples that help you in invoicing clients the right way and conveying the professionalism they expect.
 With our invoice samples, you can get to know what components make up a business-like invoice.
-Invoice examples are also the best way for you to assess suitable layouts and designs for a proper invoice.
+Interior design invoice examples are also the best way for you to assess suitable layouts and designs for a proper invoice.

-Our invoices render a lot of flexibility to users and assist in the whole billing process.
-Here are a few tips to optimize the use of Bonsai's interior designer invoices.
+Our interior design invoice software renders a lot of flexibility to users and assist in the whole billing process.
+Here are a few tips to optimize the use of Bonsai's interior designer invoice template samples and examples.

 Never shock your client with any new charges when handing over the invoice to your clients.
 It understandably is irks and reduces your chances of getting paid.
 Communicate all charges and rates before signing the contract.